-Agriculture is the one of the greatest milestone in human history which led to the rise of civilization.
+Agriculture is the one of the greatest milestones in human history which led to the rise of civilization.
 It covers the largest sector of livelihood and plays an important role in development and growth of nation’s economy.
-It is the one of the largest contributor to the Gross Domestic Product (GDP).
+It is the one of the largest contributors to the Gross Domestic Product (GDP).

-To meet up the increasing demand of food, farmers have acquiredmany modern technologies.
+To meet up the increasing demand for food, farmers have acquired many modern technologies.
 One of them is the use of plastic mulch films.
 It is a highly specialized film to enhance the growth of various crops.
-Mulching is the process or practice of covering the soil/ground to make more favorable conditions for plant growth, development and efficient crop production.
-Mulch- technical term means ‘covering of soil’.
+Mulching is the process or practice of covering the soil/ground to make more favorable conditions for plant growth, development, and efficient crop production.
+The mulch-technical term means ‘covering of soil’.
 Commonly used mulch films are LDPE, HDPE, PVC, etc.

-When compared to other mulches, plastic mulches are completely impermeable to water; they therefore prevent direct evaporation of moisture from the soil and thus limit the water losses and soil erosion over the surface.
-They control weeds, reduce leaching of fertilizer, prevent root damage of the plants, conserve water and help in soil enrichment ensuring better quality of crop.
+When compared to other mulches, plastic mulches are completely impermeable to water; they, therefore, prevent direct evaporation of moisture from the soil and thus limit the water losses and soil erosion over the surface.
+They control weeds, reduce leaching of fertilizer, prevent root damage to the plants, conserve water and help in soil enrichment ensuring a better quality of the crop.

-Mulching is mainly employed for moisture conservation in rainfed areas, reduction of irrigation frequency and water saving in irrigated areas, soil temperature moderation in greenhouse cultivation, soil solarisation for control of soil borne diseases, reduce the rain impact, prevent soil erosion and maintain soil structure, in places where high value crops can only to be cultivated, etc.
+Mulching is mainly employed for moisture conservation in rainfed areas, reduction of irrigation frequency and water saving in irrigated areas, soil temperature moderation in greenhouse cultivation, soil solarization for control of soil-borne diseases, reduce the rain impact, prevent soil erosion and maintain soil structure, in places where high-value crops can only to be cultivated, etc.

 General instructions for selecting the correct plastic mulch are shown in the table given below:

 |Rainy season||Perforated mulch|

 |Soil Solarisation||Thin transparent film|